AsierEHU/etl-node-fw/readme.md

 - **Loaders**: Save entities into the final storage.
 Save ouput resuls.
 ### Steps
 Define how an Adapter must be ran in an specific Flow.
+Can run adapters in "Push" and "Pull" mode.
 Implements some error handling tools like retries and force to define how the flow must continue in case of not success.
 ### Flows
 Define the order execution and dependencies between steps.